krilangs/ComPhys---Master/README.md

 Plots: Contains all the plots made by the scripts in this thesis.

-docs: Contains the thesis documents.
+docs: Contains the thesis documents and the main master's thesis.

 TO DO:
 -upload rest of plots